 Sitting conveniently on the Airport Express Kowloon Station, Elements hosts more than 120 swanky stores selling upscale fashion, accessories, and jewelry.
 This includes several flagship stores including Louis Vuitton, Gucci, and Valentino.
 Whilst the mall also brings together a host of fine dining restaurants, many offering splendid views overlooking Victoria Harbour.
 Just be sure to visit all 5 of Elements’ Nature zones.
 Each themed after a Chinese Natural Element, be it metal, fire, water, wood, or earth.

 1 Austin Road West, Kowloon, Hong Kong

-With 2 cinemas, over 450 shops, and 50 food and beverage outlets to explore, even the most particular of shopper will find Harbor City irresistible.
-From high-end apparel and accessories to on-trend health and lifestyle goods.
+With 2 cinemas, over 450 shops, and 50 food and beverage outlets to explore, even the most particular of shopper will find Harbour City irresistible.
 This versatile shopping mall satisfies every craving you may have for high-quality products.
-Sitting by the beautiful Victoria Harbor, it is also host to a number of distinguished bars and restaurants.
+Sitting by the beautiful Victoria Harbour, it is also host to a number of distinguished bars and restaurants.

 3–27 Canton Road, Tsim Sha Tsui, Kowloon, Hong Kong

 K11 beautifully combines art and exclusive shopping experiences to bring nature, people, and art together.
 Embrace the Musik11 initiative, where each month local performers head down to the mall to showcase their musical talent amidst the frenzy of the fervent shopping crowd.

 18 Hanoi Road, Tsim Sha Tsui, Kowloon, Hong Kong

 A sleek skyscraper by the water, IFC is a visually spectacular shopping destinations in town with a wide selection of the trendy merchandise from designers around the world.